prachi-mittal18/NovaPulse/README.md

-# ArthaOdha — Modern Trading & Investment Platform
+# NovaPulse — Modern Trading & Investment Platform

-ArthaOdha is a comprehensive, full-stack financial trading platform inspired by Zerodha.
-Originally started as a clone, it has been evolved into a unique brand identity featuring a premium light-themed design system, optimized performance, and a streamlined user experience.
+NovaPulse is a comprehensive, full-stack financial trading platform built from the ground up.
+Featuring a premium light-themed design system, optimized performance, and a streamlined user experience, NovaPulse brings fresh energy to modern investing.

 ## 🚀 Vision
-ArthaOdha aims to provide a seamless investing experience with zero brokerage and high-performance tools for modern investors.
+NovaPulse aims to provide a seamless investing experience with zero brokerage and high-performance tools for modern investors.
 The platform is designed with a focus on clean aesthetics (Light Mode) and intuitive navigation.

 ## ✨ Key Features
 - **Modern Landing Page**: Fully responsive marketing site with detailed product and pricing information.
 - **Trading Dashboard**: A high-performance dashboard for monitoring stocks, managing holdings, and executing trades.
 - **Dynamic Watchlist**: Real-time monitoring of indices (NIFTY 50, SENSEX) and individual stock movements.
 - **Portfolio Management**: Comprehensive view of Holdings, Positions, and Funds.
-- **Brand Identity**: Custom-designed logo and typography system (ArthaOdha).
+- **Brand Identity**: Custom-designed logo and typography system (NovaPulse).
 - **Smooth Navigation**: Integrated flow from signup to dashboard.

 ## 🛠️ Tech Stack